Salt Lake City bids for the Winter Olympics

+The skyline of Salt Lake City.

 Salt Lake City, Utah, has been chosen on four occasions by the U.S. Olympic Committee (USOC) as the United States candidate city to bid for the Winter Olympic Games.
 It has been chosen by the International Olympic Committee (IOC) as the host city twice, holding the 2002 Winter Olympics and preparing to host the 2034 Winter Olympics.

 Background

 The possibility of hosting the Winter Olympics was casually discussed by winter sports groups in the Salt Lake City area as early as 1928.
 Inspired by the occurrence of the second Winter Olympic Games in St. Moritz, Switzerland, that year, the Amateur Athletic Union discussed Salt Lake City's prospects for a potential bid for the 1932 Winter Olympics.
 However, Salt Lake City was not one of the seven American cities that ultimately submitted bids to the IOC for the 1932 Games, which were awarded to Lake Placid, New York.

 In 1955, when Squaw Valley (now Olympic Valley), California, was chosen by the USOC to bid for the 1960 Winter Olympics, Salt Lake City residents protested that their area was not fairly considered because they had been unaware of the new bidding process, in which the USOC would choose one city that could bid to the IOC.
 Deseret News columnist Hack Miller said that the Alta Ski Area was one of the nation's best venues and complained that "someone here must have been asleep" to not present a bid to the USOC.

 A preliminary group advocating for the Winter Olympics in Salt Lake City was founded in 1960.
 In June 1962, Ski Utah Associates approached the USOC with a proposal to host the 1968 Winter Olympics.
 Specific sites for Olympic events were not selected for the bid.
 The only other candidate that applied to the USOC with a bid for 1968 was Lake Placid, New York.
 On October 16, 1962, in a meeting in Chicago, the USOC picked Lake Placid over Salt Lake City as its bid to the IOC.
 Ski Utah Associates officials were not disappointed by the decision, believing that there would have been "some rough spots to iron out" if Salt Lake City had been chosen, and saying that the experience would make the city better prepared to bid for the 1972 Winter Olympics.